marctorsoc/lingua-quest/README.md

 Disclaimer: this repo is very far from well-written code, but hey, my first react native project, and it works!

+# What's this

+This is a learning app, inspired by [Cloze Master](https://www.clozemaster.com/), a popular mobile app for learning languages.
+The twist here is to learn from movies, tv series, and books (as for writing, books still not implemented).

+This app is recommended for languages learners with **at least an A2 level**.

 # Table of Contents

 - [Running](#running)